Pro's and government

 3. Pre-design

-A preliminary design is made to lay the foundation for the project, explore various options and determine any legal, technical or budgetary obstacles.
+A preliminary design is created to lay the foundation for the project, explore various options, and identify any legal, technical, or budgetary obstacles.
+A keyline design can be used at this stage to efficiently improve the soil.

 4. Design